 How to configure retention policies in InfluxDB 2.x

-The influx CLI remains the most reliable interface for infrastructure-as-code workflows and manual provisioning.
-Explicitly defining both retention and shard group durations prevents the engine from applying suboptimal defaults.
+The influx CLI is the most reliable interface for infrastructure-as-code and manual provisioning.
+Set both --retention and --shard-group-duration explicitly so the engine never falls back to a default you did not choose.

 influx bucket create \